-Cancer, and some cancer treatments, can have a effect on your fertility.
+Cancer, and some cancer treatments, can have an effect on your fertility.

-If might help to see our information about the male sex organs.
-From puberty onwards, the testicles (‘balls’) begin to produce millions of sperm.
-The process of producing sperm is controlled by hormones.
-The sperm are stored in the testicles until they’re released from the penis during ejaculation (when you ‘come’).
+In men, the testicles (balls) begin to make sperm from puberty onwards.
+This process is mainly controlled by a hormone called testosterone.
+Hormones are chemicals in the body that help control how the body works.
+The sperm are stored in the testicles until they’re released from the penis during ejaculation (when you come).
 The sperm are released in a fluid called semen.

 Cancer treatments and fertility